 A good way to take control of your assets is to develop a basic folder structure for the types of assets you use most frequently.
 The folder structure doesn’t need to be complicated.
 The more general you keep it, the better.
 Here’s a common structure many course designers use:

-Folders work well when they’re at one or two levels deep.
+Folders work well when they’re only one or two levels deep.
 After that, you’ll find it’s tougher to locate things unless you tag your files.

 What are tags, you ask?
-Tags are like folders, only the tags travel with the files.
+Tags are like folders, only they travel with the files.
 This means your individual files and folders can live anywhere on your system.
 With tags, you can easily search for and find your files—wherever they are on your computer.

 Most folks don’t realize they have a tagging option built right into their computer.
 Both PC and Mac users can tag individual files or folders.
-Check out this article for the lowdown on how to tag files and folders on a Mac, and this one for how to tag on a PC.
-You’ll also find some more general file management pointers in this article from Nicole Legault: Top 5 Tips for Managing E-Learning Assets.
+This article gives you the lowdown on tagging files and folders on a Mac, and this one covers how to tag on a PC.

 Use File Management Tools

-When you’re working with hundreds or even thousands of files, you may find that finding and sharing course assets with fellow developers is tedious.
+When you’re working with hundreds or even thousands of files, you might realize that finding and sharing course assets with fellow developers is tedious.
 Even with well-organized, clearly named and tagged files, searching can take a lot of time.
 Some solutions that work well for managing large numbers of assets are cloud-based file management tools.